 Split complement colors are also pleasing to the eye.
 To find the split complement colors on the fashion color wheel, start with a color, then find the two colors next to its complementary color (the color on the opposite side of the wheel).
 Surprisingly, these colors often provide a pleasing balance of color.
 For example, using the wheel below we can see that the complementary color for red is green.
 The two adjacent colors, yellow/green and blue/green, also work well in an outfit that is predominantly red.
 As you can see in the dress below, the colors indeed work well together.

 Tetradic colors, also called double complementary

 , are the richest of all color schemes but the most difficult to harmonize properly.
-A tetradic color scheme requires one color dominate over the others.
-Tetradic colors can be uncovered by looking for a rectangle of colors on the color wheel.
+A tetradic color scheme requires one color to dominate over the others.
+Tetradic colors can be uncovered by looking for a rectangle of colors on the clothing color wheel.
 Similarly, a square color scheme uses four colors spaced evenly around the color circle.
 Again, pleasant tetradic color schemes are difficult to form but are sometimes found in professionally designed patterns.

 There are a few other considerations to keep in mind when matching colors in an outfit.

 Try to match your color choices with your skin tone.
 Cooler colors such as navy, blue, and shades of green pair well with pale or yellow-toned skin while warmer colors such as gold and amber look good with deeper skin tones.

 Try to keep color families together.
 For instance, match pastel colors with other pastels, jewel tones with jewel tones, etc.

 Naturally occurring colors in certain materials should be matched.
 For instance, if you wear dark leather shoes